steemit/libcrypto-js/README.md

 Contributions must conform to the following rules:
 - They must pass formatting and linting and the existing automated test suite must pass.
 - They must add test coverage for new code.
-- They must not introduce any new dependencies or development dependencies.
+- They must not introduce any new dependencies.
 - They must support the environments listed above without the use of polyfills.